hanjinliu/impy/README.md

 ![](Figs/Img.png)

-[scikit-image](https://github.com/scikit-image/scikit-image) is very useful but sometimes troublesome like ...
+Image analysis programatically is sometimes troublesome like ...

 1. for multi-dimensional images, you need to check which is time-axis and which is channel axis and so on.
 2. you need to consider the output data types and shapes for every batch image processing.